 This article has been created in order to explain to you what is the cPanel Hosting Scams and how you can remove them as well as all potentially unwanted programs delivered through them.

 The cPanel hosting site scams is a dangerous phishing strategy that is aimed against website administrators and owners.
-The criminals will create and send out links to the fake login prompts which are hosted on URLs that sound very similar and legitimate sounding and coming in from the hosting provider.
+The criminals will create and send out links to the fake login prompts which are hosted on URLs that sound similar to hosting providers.

 |Name||cPanel Hosting Scams|